wrench-project/wrench/doc/source/wrench_101.rst

 services (e.g., an execution controller sends a “do some work for me” messages to compute services).
-The size in bytes, or payload, of all messages can be customized similarly to the properties, i.e., by passing a key-value map to the service’s constructor.
+The size in bytes, or payload, of all messages can be customized similarly to the properties, i.e., by passing a key-value map to the service's constructor.
 For instance, the :cpp:class:`wrench::ServiceMessagePayload` class defines a :cpp:class:`wrench::ServiceMessagePayload::STOP_DAEMON_MESSAGE_PAYLOAD` property which can be used to customize the size, in bytes, of the control